GustavoCaso/GustavoCaso.github.io/source/_posts/2014-04-14-rails-and-select.markdown

 So the goal of this select was to obtain all the `Sales` where the `LineItems` has express_checkout set it to true.

-I thought it was easy, inside the `Sales controller` I will get all the sales `Sales.all` perform a select `Sales.all.select` that was easy part, inside the block is were
+I thought it was easy, in the `Sales controller` I will get all the sales `Sales.all` do a select `Sales.all.select` that's the easy part, inside the block is were
-I got lost, because I have acces to sale not the line_items associated to it, so I started trying to fetch the line_items and perform another select inside.
+I got lost, because I have access to sale not the line_items associated to it, I started trying to fetch the line_items and perform another select inside.

 ```ruby